PathShalaa/Python-Intro/Course.md

 # Task:
 1. interpreter vs compiler
 2. Why programming?

-3.What is Object-oriented programming (OOP)?
+3. What is Object-oriented programming (OOP)?

-4.What is embedded systems?
+4. What is embedded systems?

 # Resource: